omarreis/vsop2013/gravityIntegration/README.md

 is proportional to 1/DT^2 instead of 1/DT ).
 So error reduces fast when we use a small enough DT.

-For Mercury, the planet with shortest revolurion time (88 days), I found using DT = 0.1 day reduced the longitude error (as opposed to default dt=0.5)
+For Mercury, the planet with shortest revolution time (88 days), I found using DT=0.1 day reduced the longitude error considerably (as opposed to default DT=0.5)

 ![leapfrog integration](leapfrogIntegration.png)